paradajozsef/loopback-next/docs/site/Using-strong-error-handler.md

 In LoopBack 4, the request handling process starts with the app's [sequence](https://loopback.io/doc/en/lb4/Sequence.html), a simple class with five injected helper methods in the constructor.
 It is the gatekeeper of all requests to the app.
-Errors are handled by one of the Sequence actions [`reject`](Sequence.md#handling-errors), which calls `strong-error-handler` package.
+Errors are handled by one of the Sequence actions, [`reject`](Sequence.md#handling-errors), which calls `strong-error-handler` package.